Samael0/Comp322/Lab1/README.md

 * Update 1: Added variables needed along with libraries.
 Next will be adding the rest of the function to have working program.

 * Update 2: Added a function that gets the info and prints it out.
 Implemented using the required functions.
 Need to add the times and print for the last step.

+* Update 3: Finished the main function and getInfo() function.
+Need to work on makefile